5 Adirondack Attractions You'll Want to Add to Your Lake George Fall Visit

 We're so lucky in the Lake George region that we're at the foothills of the Adirondacks, and all the six-million-acre park has to offer.
 Check out five Adirondack attractions and activities just a short drive away from Lake George this autumn.

-Fort Ticonderoga is an hour away from Lake George and they're open from 9:30am to 5pm Tuesday through Sunday through October 31, 2020, with the last entry at 4:30pm.
-Hours are subject to change.
+Fort Ticonderoga is an hour away from Lake George and they're open (and so is Mount Defiance) Tuesday through Sunday through October.
 You can purchase tickets at the front gate with a credit card, but we recommend checking out the website and getting tickets ahead of time at the link below.
 (They also do ghost tours and have a corn maze!)

 Go for the Gold - Colored-Leaves, That Is! - at Gore Mountain